• Home

 • After the dough has rested, divide it into 8 equal pieces.
 Add more flour to your work surface and roll each piece into a large circle.
 If you want them thin and pliable, make the dough circles with a 10″ diameter.
 If you want them fluffy and smaller, make them into about a 6-8″ diameter.

 • Bring a skillet to medium heat.
-Add 1 tbsp of oil at a time and griddle the flatbreads for 2 minutes on each side, or until the puff and show golden brown spots all over.
+Add 1 tablespoon of oil at a time and griddle the flatbreads for 2 minutes on each side, or until they puff and show golden brown spots all over.

 Posted In: Baking + Sweet, Bread, Recipes, Snacks + Sides, Special Diets, Vegetarian